 Because today’s email marketing campaigns are centered on data-driven processes like automation and personalization, keeping your email data clean is critical.
 Outdated and messy data management practices can damage your brand in ways both cringy (see above) and detrimental (wasting time and money on bad leads).

 Here’s what you need to know about your email data to avoid both outcomes.

 The Truth About Your Email List

-HubSpot says you’ll lose more than 20 percent of the contacts on your email list each year, be it because of changed or abandoned email addresses or opt-outs.
+HubSpot says you’ll lose more than 20% of the contacts on your email list each year, be it because of changed or abandoned email addresses or opt-outs.
 Not a lot you can do about that.

 What you can do is be aware and act accordingly.
 Keep a real picture of the data you have and refresh your email data with fresh leads appropriately.
 A list of qualified leads is essential for successful inbound marketing.

 Your schedule will vary depending on your business size and resources.
-A DemandGen report suggests that large companies with over 100,000 leads should scrub their data quarterly, while smaller companies should aim for a twice-yearly cleanse.
+A DemandGen report suggests that large companies with more than 100,000 leads should scrub their data quarterly, while smaller companies should aim for a twice-yearly cleanse.

 A better play is to keep an eye out for the warning signs: